ARTICLE I: Name

 The name of this corporation is “Faculty-Student Association of the State University of New York at Stony Brook, Inc.” (“FSA”), a not-for-profit corporation incorporated in the State of New York.

 ARTICLE II: Purpose

-The general purposes of FSA shall be to establish, operate, manage and promote the educational activities and programs of the University; to aid the students, faculty, and administration of the University; to collect, receive and disburse funds for the benefit of the University; to borrow money for the purpose of erecting, extending, equipping, maintaining and operating facilities for use by the University; to erect, equip, maintain and operate facilities at the request of the University, and to operate businesses in connection with the needs of the University and its students, faculty and administration.
+B. The general purposes of FSA shall be to establish, operate, manage and promote the educational activities and programs of the University; to collect, receive and disburse funds for the benefit of the University; to borrow money for the purpose of erecting, extending, equipping, maintaining and operating facilities for use by the University; to erect, equip, maintain and operate facilities at the request of the University, and to operate businesses in connection with the needs of the University and its students, faculty and administration.

 ARTICLE III: Membership